 from approximately 22 million years ago suggest a minimum divergence time

 of 25 million years, and possibly even as far back as 30 to 40 million

 Among marsupials, the evolutionary relationship between thylacines and

 dasyurids such as the Tasmanian devil, quolls and phascogales is no closer

 than that of the wolf to its placental relations within the order Carnivora

 - bears, pandas and raccoons.
-Man's primate ancestors are thought
+Man's primate ancestors diverged from

 The wide genetic gap that exists between the thylacine and modern dasyurids